bendytree/node-itsa/readme.md

 # Extending Itsa

 Using `.custom(...)` validators are great for special, one-off validations.

+Using `.to(...)` is a great way to do one-off data updates.

-If you find yourself using a custom validator quite a bit then you may want to extend the itsa object with your custom validator.
+If you find yourself using `custom` or `to` quite a bit, then you may want to extend the itsa object with your custom validator.

 This means you'll be able to call your validator like a first-class validator (ie. `itsa.number().myValidator()...`).

+Your validator will be able to return an error message and/or update the original value.

+##### Validator Example

 To extend `itsa`, call `extend` with a hash of your new validators: